Writing Humor

-Humor may be used in several ways.
-For example, a protagonist uses humor to display cruelty, intolerance, stupidity or arrogance.
+Humor has several uses, such as showing the evil character’s cruelty.
 It also breaks up a scene to keep the plot moving.
 A comical scene may reveal a character’s depth.
-Even telling a bad (not funny) joke may be funny, revealing, insightful and character defining.
+Even telling a stupid (not funny) joke may help uncover a character’s new aspects.

-Well, can an author fill a book full of jokes?
+How about a joke book?
 “Why did the police arrest the turkey?
 They suspected foul play.”
-Ha!
-Really funny.
-Well, no. Joke books have been available for years and don’t fly off the shelves.
+Ha, ha, ha.
+Umm, no. Joke books have been available for years and do not fly off the shelves.
 Are jokes and funny scenes required?
-In all the Tom Clancy books, I don’t recall a single humorous moment thus proving that an author can do well without humor.
+In all the Tom Clancy books, I do not recall a single humorous moment, thus proving that an author can do well without humor.

-However, we clearly see that humor is important.
-It adds to the flow and rounds out characters.
+Yet, humor enhances flow, breaks up the action, and rounds out characters.
 On a subconscious level, humor tugs at the reader’s heart and adds to the experience.
-As an author, I need to stretch my boundaries and introduce more humor.
-Now if I could only find a funny way to end this blog…
+If I could only find a funny way to end this article…

 You’re the best -Bill